bwunder/anonym/README.md

 ### Prerequisites
 #### 64-bit Linux compute instance able to host the Docker CE Container Engine.
-#### When slightly loaded, a dozen or more SQL containers may be usable on budget commodity hardware.
+#### When lightly loaded, a dozen or more SQL containers may be usable on budget commodity hardware.

-    * Docker version 17 or later
+    * Docker CE version 17 or later
     * Node.js version 8 or later
     * OpenSSL version 1.1l or later
-    * An IDE for Linux that parses javascript and TSQL (i.e., atom, bluefish, code, etc.)
+    * An IDE for Linux that parses javascript and SQL (atom, bluefish, code, eclipse, sublime, etc.)

-    Docker, node and OpenSSL are available through the main command-line package managers of most Linux Distro's and may already be installed.
-The Docker daemon may already be up and running?
+    Docker, node and OpenSSL are available through the main command-line package managers of most Linux Distro's.

-### nice-to-haves

-    * RAM
-    * text editor able to read-write app buffers - vi is always there, EMACs is much nicer
-    * mssql_tools (The anonym relies on the sqlcmd included in the official SQL Server Container)

 ### Installation/Initialization

-    at the bash prompt ($):
+    at the bash prompt ($ [command] [--option] [args...]):
         $ mkdir anonym
         $ cd anonym
         $ npm install anonym